Paramaribo: Economy

 Paramaribo is the business and financial centre of Suriname.
 Even though the capital city does not produce significant goods itself, almost all revenues from the country's main export products gold, oil, bauxite, rice, and tropical wood are channeled through its institutions.
 All banks, insurance corporations and other financial and commercial companies are headquartered in Paramaribo.
-Around 75 percent of Suriname's GDP is consumed in Paramaribo.
+Around 75 per cent of Suriname's GDP is consumed in Paramaribo.

 Tourism is an increasingly important sector, with most visitors coming from the Netherlands.